Animarathon/animarathon16vn/ANIMARATHON_GAMES.md

 ## Animarathon VN 6: Ay Ziggy Zombie!
 2008

 Our wily kitsune tries to increase attendance!
 However it turns into a zombie apocalypse!
 Can our hero right his wrongs?!

 ## Animarathon VN 7: Sacrificial Sprint
 2009

 A direct successor to our 4th VN, our wily kitsune saves Animarathon!
 But at what cost?!
 Can Chibi Steve save him before it's too late?

 ## Animarathon VN 8: Wooster Warriors!
 2010

 A new take on Animarathon, featuring our new mascots Ann and Orion!
-When brother and sister decide to leave campus to grab a bite to eat during Animarathon, they bite off more then they can chew!
+When brother and sister decide to leave campus to eat during Animarathon, they bite off more then they can chew!
 Will our heroes prevail, or will the deadly killer Wooster street win out?!
 An action packed visual novel about crossing the legendary street!